pranav7/docsearch-scraper/README.md

 Please check the [dedicated documentation][2] to see how you can install and run DocSearch yourself.

+This project supports Python 2.7 and Python 3.4+

 ## Related projects

 DocSearch is made of 3 repositories: